Messier Catalog

 10.1″ f/4.5, Mallincam DS432cTEC with 0.5 focal reducer

 The Great Orion Nebula M42 is most of what we see here in this image, with the exception of the upside-down “comma” shaped nebula at the top which is M43 De Mairan’s Nebula.
 A multitude of pink and red hues dominate the colours, with tinges of grey-blue associated mainly with the “wings” of the nebula and more diffuse regions.
 According to Wikipedia, the red colouration is associated to Hydrogen-alpha radiation while the blue-violet is reflected radiation from the massive O-class stars at the core of the nebula.
 Dark brown obscuring material can also be see in between M42 and M43.
-At the center of the over-exposed M42 core lies the Trapezium of stars powering the nebula.
+At the center of M42’s core lies the Trapezium, 4 tightly-packed stars powering the nebula.

 M42 spans about 45 arcminutes in this image; in reality it is about 1300 light years away and approximately 24 light years across.